 How do you give a perfect answer?

 An answer that is right and worthy?
 This 5-part series explores how to communicate wisely on social media.

-This is the last of five posts asking, “How can I be more mature when I talk to people online?”
+In the last post we looked at the question: “How can I be more mature when I talk to people online?”

 The answer in summary—Don’t make it personal, painful, demanding, or rude.
 Today the first point—Don’t make it personal.